One of the most effective & truly revealing tools to use in someone’s performance evaluation is a 360° review.

 There is NO WAY POSSIBLE for a supervisor to know everything about someone’s performance & the working relationship they have with others in the organization.

-The employee submits a list of people in some of the different categories (internal customers, senior mgmt, peers, etc.) while others can be easily obtained by the supervisor or HR.
+The employee submits a list of people in the different categories (internal customers, senior mgmt, peers, etc.) while others can be easily obtained by the supervisor or Human Resources.